Actor-activist Deep Sidhu dies in road accident in Haryana's Sonipat | Entertainment

 Actor-activist Deep Sidhu dies in road accident in Haryana's Sonipat

-Actor-turned-activist Deep Sidhu, accused of being the key conspirator of the Red Fort violence on Republic Day last year, died Tuesday evening after his car hit a truck on Kundli-Manesar-Palwal expressway near Kharkhoda in Haryanas Sonipat district, police said.The 37-year-old Punjabi actor was said to be travelling from Delhi to Punjab when the incident occurred.
+Punjabi actor-turned-activist Deep Sidhu, accused of being the key conspirator of the Red Fort violence on Republic Day last year, died Tuesday evening after his car hit a truck on Kundli-Manesar-Palwal expressway in Haryanas Sonipat district, police said.The 37-year-old actor was said to be travelling from Delhi to Punjab when the incident occurred near Pipli toll plaza in Kharkhoda.

 - Country: